dhbridge/curriculum/source/modules/2014-09-19-module11-subset.markdown

 Work with your table to map out what this command did.

 We now need to find the "description" field within the json object.
-You can either read through all of the lines of code or you can search within Terminal by pressing "command F".
+You can either read through all of the lines of code or you can search within Terminal by pressing "command F" on a Mac and Windows, click the menu button and go to Edit -> Find.

-Looking at the "description" field, work with your table to identify the field name it is nested under.
+Looking at the "description" field, work with your table to identify the key name it is nested under.

 The syntax for calling items within a data structure uses brackets to designate the key names or the position in the list of the item we want to interact with.
 We already use this syntax when we call the first item in the data by using <span class="command">json_data[1]</span>.
 This form means we want the first item in the json_data object.